Doctor of Dental Medicine Degree Program

 Academic Program Standards

 Complete confidence in the honor and integrity of the health professions student and health care professional is essential.
-Such confidence depends entirely on the exemplary behavior of the individual health care provider in his/her relations with patients, faculty, and colleagues.
+Such confidence depends entirely on the exemplary behavior of the individual health care provider in their relations with patients, faculty, and colleagues.
 Strict honesty as a personal way of life should be nurtured during the period of education for professional service.
-The dental student shall conduct all aspects of his/her life with honor and integrity.
-This includes accountability to oneself and to relationships with fellow students, future colleagues, faculty, and patients who come under the student’s care or contribute to his/her training and growth, as well as members of the general public.
+The dental student shall conduct all aspects of their life with honor and integrity.
+This includes accountability to oneself and to relationships with fellow students, future colleagues, faculty, and patients who come under the student’s care or contribute to their training and growth, as well as members of the general public.
 This applies to personal conduct that reflects on the student’s honesty and integrity in both academic and non-academic settings, whether or not involving a University-sponsored activity.
 Upon accepting admission to the University, each student subscribes to and pledges complete observance to the University Conduct Policies as outlined in the University of New England Student Handbook program.
 A violation of these standards is an abuse of the trust placed in every student and could lead to suspension or dismissal.

 Technical Standards